eoanodea/robotics-assignment/README.md

 2. Uncomment everything below `# # For simulated version` in the `docker-compose.yml` file.

+3. Navigate to `robot/src/listener.py` and change `#!/usr/bin/env python` to `#!/usr/bin/env python3`

-3. Run the master from your computer `docker-compose up` (Might take a little while on the first run)
+4. Run the master from your computer `docker-compose up` (Might take a little while on the first run)

 **🤖 Physical Version** <br />